midas-research/audino/README.md

 4. Flexible Label Creation: Enjoy the flexibility in creating and customizing labels, adapting to your specific annotation requirements.

-5. Export in JSON Format: Download annotated data in JSON format for seamless integration with other tools and platforms.
+5. Export in specific formats: Download annotated data in different format for seamless integration with other tools and platforms.

 ## Tutorials 🔍